 - Demonstrate and explain the start-up test.
 Demonstrate the stopping test during start-up and explain how it tests the safety stopping performance of the machine and either passes or shuts the machine down with an error.
 Explain the 24 hour test if the machine is run continually for 24 hours. - Explain how the transmitter and receiver operate.
 Demonstrate how the receiver detects the laser in segments (using a 4 mm Allen key is usually convenient).
-Show how blocking the laser is indicated on the PGS-2 and the User Interface Sensor window.
+Show how blocking the laser like this is indicated on the PGS-2, the receiver LEDs and the User Interface Sensor window.

-8.3 Mute Point Setting
+9.3 Mute Point Setting